Openscapes/2021-noaa-nmfs/adv-github-clinic/agenda2.md

 * Option 1.
 GitHub Desktop.
 Install (or have IT install), [GitHub Desktop](https://desktop.github.com/)
 * Option 2.
 RStudio [read this](https://rverse-tutorials.github.io/RWorkflow-NWFSC-2021/set-up.html#Git_from_RStudio).
 PC users, you will need to install Git (or have IT install it).
 GitHub Desktop will install Git for you but it is in an odd location.
+* Option 3.
+If you have been using Git/GitHub/GitLab for awhile, you might explore GitKracken.
+More features.
+I find it overkill personally but others like it a lot.
+Read the section in RStudio set-up about setting up your PAT [here](https://rverse-tutorials.github.io/RWorkflow-NWFSC-2021/set-up.html#Git_from_RStudio).

+**GitHub Desktop:**

+* Pros: Developed by GitHub, nice if you have to manage many repositories, easy to deal with merge conflicts, easier to add titles and descriptions to commits, easier to clone your own repos to your computer, authentication is seamless, it’ll suggest issues if you type #, good if someone is not using RStudio (say using Word, Excel, etc)
+* Cons: If you are working in RStudio, you have to go to a different app to commit/push, search feature is not as good as other apps (RStudio)

+**RStudio:**

+* Pros: If your coding platform is RStudio, then you don't need to go to a different app, has good search feature, easy to get to shell if you need to do something from the command line, easy to clone repo and make an RStudio project at the same time.
+* Cons: Set-up is a hassle and maybe not sustainable for team if many on team need help, authentication with GitHub can be hard (but getting easier), can't see status of multiple repos, hard to jump between repos, doesn't suggest issues to link to commit, 2 pop-up windows for a commit, no help fixing merge conflicts and actions it suggests is bad, some/many team members on a project don't need RStudio.

+**GitKracken and others:**

+There are many other platforms for interacting with GitHub (and GitLab, Bitbucket, etc).
+GitKracken is a common one.
+If you are already a VCS (version control system) power-user, you might look into GitKracken if you find GH Desktop and RStudio lacking.
+I find GitKracken overkill, but others really like it.

 ## Skills